-DOF is issuing a PBIF covering the decision to sell approximately 37.6 acres of spruce from state lands within the Cummings Road area in a competitive sale for commercial use.
+DOF is issuing a combined BIF/FLUP covering the decision to sell approximately 35 acres of birch from state lands within the Two Rivers area in a competitive sale for commercial use.

-This document is the PBIF for Cliffhanger #2.
+This document is the BIF for Flat Birch.
 A person affected by the final decision who provided timely written comment or public hearing testimony on the preliminary decision may appeal it, in accordance with 11 AAC 02.

 Step 4: Forest Land Use Plans (AS 38.05.112).
 Prior to authorizing harvest of timber on any area greater than 10 acres, the DOF must adopt a site-specific Forest Land Use Plan (FLUP) for the harvest area.
-Following agency and public comment periods, DOF will prepare a final FLUP for the sale.
+DOF is issued a draft FLUP concurrently with the PBIF and will adopt the final FLUP following review of comments.
 FLUPs specify the site, size, timing, and harvest methods for harvest unit within the sale area.
 FLUPs also address site-specific requirements for access construction and maintenance, reforestation, and multiple use management.
 FLUPs are based on additional field work, agency and community consultation, and site-specific analyses by the DOF, and are subject to public and agency review.